 Whether you are interested in taking up hiking as a new activity or are looking to continue your adventures once your baby arrives, there are many resources available to help you do so.
 If you are new to babywearing, you will want to learn how to safely and comfortably wear your baby.
-Babywearing International is an organization that provides support and education for safely wearing your baby at any stage.
-Their website offers information on choosing a carrier as well as finding a local branch with meetings you can attend for hands-on help and try out a variety of carriers.
-If you are local to Monmouth and Ocean counties in New Jersey, I offer in home demos as part of my doula services, and I would love to help you find the perfect carrier for you and your family.
+If you are local to Charlottesville and Central Virginia, I offer in home demos as part of my doula services, and I would love to help you find the perfect carrier for you and your family.

 Likewise, if you are new to hiking, safety and comfort must be taken into great consideration.
 Look into your local town and county Parks and Recreation departments; oftentimes they will offer guided hikes and tours of your local parks.
 Check out your local outdoor supply stores such as REI, as many of these retailers offer community events and employ staff knowledgeable about trail activities in your local area.
 Last year after the birth of my twins I learned about Hike it Baby, a nationwide group dedicated to getting families outdoors by offering local group hikes and activities.